yeslogic/prince-docs/docs/prince-output.md

 Prince supports PDF annotations by means of a range of custom CSS properties.
 Annotations can be applied to almost every element and pseudo-element - but not to [page-margin boxes](/doc/paged#page-regions).

 To specify an annotation, the type of annotation has to be declared with the CSS property [`-prince-pdf-annotation-type`](css-props.md#prop-prince-pdf-annotation-type).
-Please note that currently only text annotations are supported.
+The keyword `wavy` maps to the Squiggly PDF annotation type, and `line-through` maps to StrikeOut.

 Next, the annotation title and content are defined with respectively the [`-prince-pdf-annotation-title`](css-props.md#prop-prince-pdf-annotation-title) and [`-prince-pdf-annotation-contents`](css-props.md#prop-prince-pdf-annotation-contents) properties.